Halalaluyafail3/MultiMapTemplate/README.md

 `Cmp`: A value which is valid for an `if` condition<br>
 `Alloc`: A `void*`<br>
 `Free`: Any type, even incomplete types such as `void`

+This macro defines all functions declared by `MapDecl`.

 # Example
 ```c